Fans of the 50s and being nature will love this sustainable French Glamping holiday!

 By Diane Small

 The south of France is usually associated with luxurious hotels and fine dining at Michelin starred restaurants.
-But for those who want to be a little closer to the splendid nature of this spectacular region, there is a rather riveting retro alternative: glamping in an Airstream trailer.
+But for those who want to be a little closer to the splendid nature of this spectacular region, there is a rather riveting retro alternative: French glamping in an Airstream trailer.

-Located in the south of France near Mirepoix and Toulouse, nestled amongst the Pyrenees Mountains that form the natural border between France and Spain, these torpedo shaped trailers, evocative of Flash Gordon and Buck Rogers films, stand out from the surrounding forests.
+Located in the south of France near Mirepoix and Toulouse, nestled amongst the Pyrenees Mountains that form the natural border between France and Spain, these torpedo shaped trailers, evocative of Flash Gordon and Buck Rogers films, stand out hard from the surrounding forests.

 The stressed aluminium trailers constructed around 1950 took many mid-century families on the most memorable holidays of their lives, but after some restoration and redecoration, they now form the basis of a 50s-fantasy themed glamping site.

-The owners of this small, friendly site, Perry and Coline Balfour, invite their guests to stay in one of their large, classic Airstreams–each of which is fitted out with its own unique decorative style–or to bring their own vehicles to the site if they prefer.
+The owners of this small, friendly glamping site, Perry and Coline Balfour, invite their guests to stay in one of their large, classic Airstreams–each of which is fitted out with its own unique decorative style–or to bring their own vehicles to the site if they prefer.
 But campers, please note: the campsite welcomes only Airstream trailers, vintage trailers and campers, in order to maintain the exclusively retro feeling of the site.

 To help transport guests to the past, trailers are fitted out with black & white TVs, retro sun beds, 70’s crockery, modernist furniture, and other touches of carefully collected nostalgia.
 A collection of vintage cars and vans, as well as a red phone box and double decker bus from London surround the campers.